Public Transit by Bus, Train or Plane

 - Have your UNCG ID, fare card, and/or money ready when you board the bus.

 - Ask if you need help.
 Don’t be shy or nervous about asking questions.
 Other riders, the bus drivers, and the UNCG Parking Operations & Campus Access Management staff are great resources for information.

 Using any form of public transit will be less expensive than driving alone every day.
 And with the complimentary PART Emergency Ride Home program, enjoy the added of security of knowing you will never be stranded in case of an emergency.

-Printed bus schedules and route maps are available in the parking office at Walker Deck, the Elliott University Center, the EUC Jackson Library connector, and the Gove Student Health Center.
+Printed bus schedules and route maps are available in the parking office at Walker Deck and the Elliott University Center.
 If you need additional information, please call (336) 334-5681 or email firstname.lastname@example.org for assistance.